sourcegraph/sourcegraph-public-snapshot/client/wildcard/src/components/Popover/README.md

 In the example above, we are still listening to all popover open state-changing events (trigger element clicks, keyboard, outside clicks) by `onOpenChange` callback, but the consumer now is in charge of carrying popover open state.

 Another popular case - render tooltip/popover when the target got focused.
-An accessible version of the code intel tooltip might be a good
+An accessible version of the code intel tooltip might be a good example.
-For example, when some hoverable literal element got focused in the blob view, we want to do a few things
+For instance, when some hoverable literal element got focused in the blob view, we want to do a few things

 - Render the code intel tooltip right next to the target
 - Move focus from the target into the tooltip and focus first focusable element within the tooltip